top of page

 Photo of generic tree

-What's the best mulch, best soil supplement, and best fertilizer?
+What's the best soil supplement and fertilizer?

 COMPOST!